1.How many types of Allergy tests are available?Which one should I choose?

-8. What is a Sensitizer?
+9.hat is a Sensitizer?
 How does it work ?

 A sensitizer, or allergen, is usually a smaller protein or at times a carbohydrate (sugar substance) which is capable at very small concentrations of inducing excessive immune responses in a genetically predisposed individual.
 Allergy is in this way a heritable trait.
 Not everyone has the genetic predisposition toward the development of allergy antibody immune responses to sensitizing agents, or allergens.